What are Some of the Factors that Make Up the Cost of Commercial Building Insurance?

 Commercial building insurance includes a lot more than just protecting a business owner’s property.
 It encompasses replacement costs, actual cash value (ACV), liability risks, and the added lines of coverage for umbrella policies or high valued possessions.
 As a business owner, you want to make sure that you understand all of the factors that contribute to determining a premium price for a BOP (business owner package) or multi-peril insurance plan.
-Our commercial policyholders often-times have questions about insurance terms and about the break down of multiple lines of coverage.
+Our commercial policyholders often-times have questions about insurance terms and the break down of multiple lines of coverage.
 We understand that being well-informed gives you the tools necessary to make the right choice while receiving the best value.
 Let’s look at some of these terms so you can rest assured you are covered for your particular situation.

 The location also matters.
-If a business property is in a high-crime area, a floodplain, or any other spot that exhibits a larger than normal amount of risk the owners may see a change in their premium or coverage.
+If business property is in a high-crime area, a floodplain, or any other spot that exhibits a larger than normal amount of risk the owners may see a change in their premium or coverage.

 Depreciation is the main difference between an actual cash value policy and a policy based on replacement cost coverage.
-The overall age and condition of a commercial property and its structures will significantly alter the premium price.
-Policyholders with commercial insurance policies that pay out in terms of actual cash value (ACV) may have a lower premium, but they will also be reimbursed less money in the event of a claim.
+The overall age and condition of commercial property and its structures will significantly alter the premium price.
+Policyholders with commercial insurance policies that payout in terms of actual cash value (ACV) may have a lower premium, but they will also be reimbursed less money in the event of a claim.

 The Insurance Information Institute breaks down the difference between policies with ACV and replacement cost coverage this way, “Replacement cost provides you with the dollar amount needed to replace a damaged item with one of similar kind and quality without deducting for depreciation—the decrease in value due to age, obsolescence, wear and tear and other factors.
 An actual cash value policy pays you the amount needed to replace the item minus depreciation.“